paragchaudhuri/cs475-tutorials/Tutorial_01/README.md

 Both programs do the same thing.
 When run, they each open a window and display a purple triangle on a black background.
 The difference between the two is that they use different versions of OpenGL.

+* The **01_triangle** executable is produced from the **01_triangle.cpp** file, which uses OpenGL 3.2 Core profile and is shader based.
+* The **01_triangle_dep** executable is produced from the **01_triangle_dep.cpp** file, which uses deprecated OpenGL 2.1 profile.
+* The shaders are present in the *.glsl files.
+* When you understand the existing tutorial code fully, edit and change both the versions to display a square made of two triangles, one magenta and one cyan.

 <br>
 <br>